 - It ensures NH’s children behavioral health system is consistent with new federal requirements.
 The federal Family First Prevention Services Act reforms the federal child welfare financing streams to provide services to families who are at risk of entering the child welfare system, including allowing federal reimbursement for evidence-based and trauma-informed “prevention services”, including mental health services, substance use treatment, and in-home parenting skill training.
 It also seeks to improve the well-being of children by incentivizing states to reduce placement of children in congregate care.
 Part of the state’s plan under this Act must include the use of evidence and trauma-informed strategies to better transition youth from residential and in-patient care back into their communities and schools.

 - Children aren’t getting what they need, when and where they need it.
 Right now, there are long waitlists at Community Mental Health Centers, a lack of child psychiatrists, and children waiting in hospital emergency departments for treatment.
 A lack of intensive community-based services means 1) children in crisis are not getting appropriate treatment and 2) the state must rely on expensive, residential and inpatient treatment that drain the state’s resources.
 Expanding access to community-based mobile crisis response and stabilization services is a critical component of addressing the emergency boarding crisis and will in many cases avoid costly, restrictive, and often unnecessary institutional and residential care.
 These services are also cost effective when compared to treating children in more expensive settings and can reduce the need for other costly services.
 Our children cannot wait any longer for appropriate treatment.

-Please call the members of the conference committee today and ask them to fully fund SB 14 in the budget!
+Please call your Representatives, Senator, and the Governor today and ask them to fully fund SB 14!
 Feel free to share your story with lawmakers to illustrate the need for a comprehensive, coordinated System of Care for children with behavioral health needs.